NadavShaar/react-grid-table/README.md

 }
 ```

-**Note:** If a property value is not of type string, you'll have to use the `getValue` function on the column in order to format the value.
+**Note:** If a property value is not of type string, you'll have to use the `getValue` function on the column in order to extract the desired value.

 **Example:**